fmidev/aviation-message-archiver/src/doc/README.md

 2. Set up the database engine.
     * **H2:** is automatically set up at application startup, no actions needed.
     * **PostGIS:** Database is easily set up with Docker or Podman.
-Use credentials specified by `spring.datasource.*` properties in [application.yml] configuration for profile `local & postgresql & !openshift`.
+Use credentials specified by `spring.datasource.*` properties in the [application.yml] configuration for profile `local & postgresql & !openshift`.
       ```shell
       docker run \
         -p 127.0.0.1:5432:5432 \